Fort Wayne Children's Zoo Home

 Conservation status: Least concern

-Number of offspring: 100 eggs per clutch
+Number of offspring: 100 eggs at at time

 About